kirankumari0305/Getting-and-Cleaning-data/README.md

 The script "run_analysis.R" depedns on the library "plyr".
 If you dont have installed, please install the package.

-## Analysis (run_analysis.R)
+## Analysis

 * Change  the working directory in R to the installation directory "Samsung"

 * run_analysis.R has the code to perform the analysis and is broken down in the 5 steps.

-## 'CodeBook.md' describes all the variables  the data, and any transformations that was performed to clean up the data
+*'CodeBook.md' describes all the variables  the data, and any transformations that was performed to clean up the data

-## The code contains the comment and tidydata.txt is the  final transformed data.
+* The code contains the comment and tidydata.txt is the  final transformed data.